 - 6.1.
-The Council's workforce numbers are approximately 8,549 people, 626 of whom work for us on a casual basis with 7,923 people employed on a permanent, temporary or fixed-term basis.
+The Council's workforce numbers are approximately 8,919 people, 582 of whom work for us on a casual basis with 8,337 people employed on a permanent, temporary or fixed-term basis.
 Their employment is covered by a range of terms and conditions drawn from either: - National Joint Council for Local Government Services (Green Book) - Joint National Council for Chief Executives - Joint National Council for Chief Officers - Soulbury Committee - School Teachers Pay and Conditions

 To operate flexibly, the Council's workforce operates with a mix of contract types.
 Contracts are kept under review particularly in relation to the use of casual workers who provide valued flexibility and cover for services.
 These arrangements are kept under review to ensure that where casual working arrangements become more regular, the service is asked to consider using different types of contracts subject to that being acceptable to the worker.
 A proportion of casual workers value the flexibility and lack of obligation and often do not want to move to temporary or permanent contracts.
+During 2023/24, the Communities department supported by the Transformation Team reviewed the use of agency workers with a view to establishing an in-house agency which would provide the much needed flexibility and reduce costs to the service.
+This work is ongoing.

-6.2.
-The following are provided as Appendices to this policy:

-• Carmarthenshire County Council's Pay Grades - Local Government Services Employees (Appendix A)

-- Carmarthenshire County Council's JNC Chief Executive and Chief Officer Pay Grades (Appendix B) - Officer Employment Procedure Rules (Appendix C) - National Pay Grades Soulbury (Appendix D) - Local Government Services Employees Acting Up and Honoraria Schemes (Appendix E) - Market Supplement Scheme (Appendix F) - LGPS Employer Discretions Compensation Policy (Appendix G) - Severance Scheme (Appendix H) - Flexible Retirement Policy (Appendix I) - JNC Local Authority Chief Executives Conditions of Service (Appendix J) - JNC Local Authority Chief Officers Conditions of Service (Appendix K) - Sample Written Statement of Particulars (Appendix L) - Pay rates for Modern Apprentices and other Trainee positions (Appendix M) - 6.3.
-A breakdown of staff numbers by pay band and gender is included in the Equal Pay Audit and Equalities Report which are published separately.
+- 6.2.
+The following are provided as Appendices to this policy: - Carmarthenshire County Council's Pay Grades Local Government Services Employees (Appendix A) - Carmarthenshire County Council's JNC Chief Executive and Chief Officer Pay Grades (Appendix B) - Officer Employment Procedure Rules (Appendix C) Part 4.8 of the Council's Constitution (gov.wales). - National Pay Grades Soulbury (Appendix D) - Local Government Services Employees Acting Up and Honoraria Schemes (Appendix E) - Market Supplement Scheme (Appendix F) - LGPS Employer Discretions Compensation Policy (Appendix G) - Severance Scheme (Appendix H) - Flexible Retirement Policy (Appendix I) - JNC Local Authority Chief Executives Conditions of Service (Appendix J) - JNC Local Authority Chief Officers Conditions of Service (Appendix K) - Sample Written Statement of Particulars (Appendix L) - Pay rates for Modern Apprentices and other Trainee positions (Appendix M) - Returning Officer Fee Structure (Appendix N) - 6.3.
+A breakdown of staff numbers by pay band and gender is included in the EqualPay Audit and Equalities Report which are published separately.